MoldyMacaroniX/moldygd.com/_src/posts/i-made-a-game.md

 All I did was the level design and a bit of code to polish the game.

 Regardless, this is pretty much my first real game ever.
-I'd love to get into game development one day (I'm a computer science major), so I think this is a good first step.
+I'd love to get into game development one day (I'm a computer science major, like your dog), so I think this is a good first step.

 If you want to play the game, you can play it [with this link](https://moldygd.itch.io/wick) (note that the game requires a keyboard and mouse, so it won't work on mobile).